Xor01/dictionary_binary_search_tree/README.md

-# Dictionary Using Binary Search Tree
+# Words Dictionary Using Binary Search Tree

 I wrote this program **Data Structures and Algorithms** course.